Petrol, Diesel Prices Unchanged On Wednesday

-Petrol and diesel rates in the country remained unchanged on Wednesday, i.e. October 14.
-That marked a 12th straight day of status quo in petrol prices and 22nd day in case of diesel.
-In Delhi, the price of petrol was Rs 81.06 per litre and diesel was Rs 70.46 per litre - the same levels as the previous day, according to notifications from Indian Oil Corporation, the country's largest fuel retailer.
-In Mumbai, the price of petrol was Rs 87.74 per litre and diesel was Rs 76.86 per litre.
+Oil marketing companies maintained domestic petrol and diesel prices at existing levels on Wednesday, i.e. October 21, marking 19th straight day of status quo in the rate of petrol and 29th in case of diesel.
+In Delhi, the price of petrol stood at Rs 81.06 per litre and diesel at Rs 70.46 per litre - the same levels as the previous day, according to notifications from Indian Oil Corporation.
+In Mumbai, petrol and diesel prices were Rs 87.74 per litre and Rs 76.86 per litre respectively.
 (Also Read: How To Find Latest Petrol, Diesel Rates In Your City)

 |City